Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 5Belgium190

-Note: European Union (EU) countries dominate ranks 4 and 5, mainly due to the EU’s comprehensive visa treaties, diplomatic stability, and mutual mobility agreements across regions.
+Note: European Union (EU) countries dominate ranks 4 and 5, primarily due to the EU’s comprehensive visa treaties, diplomatic stability, and mutual mobility agreements across the region.

 Insight: They are dreaming of world mobility, foreign buying, and ease of trade, and therefore are ready for the new world economy to take shape.